prianshu18/Stock-Price-Forecasting-using-Machine-Learning/README.md

 # Description of Dataset

+We are using the AAPL Dataset of stock prices derived from Tingo in Pandas Datareader Library using API Keys.
+It contains of roughly 10,900 instances of data.
+Number of features - 8, More can be derived
 Features explanation: Date - Date of trading day.
 Open - Opening price of stock on that day
 High - Highest price of the stock on that day